microse-rpc/microse-py/README.md

 In other files, just define a class with the same name as the filename, so that another file can access it directly via the `app` namespace.

-(NOTE: Alar offers first priority of the same-name class, if a module doesn't have a same-name class, Alar will try to load all identifiers instead.)

 ```py
 # Be aware that the class name must correspond to the filename.